 Buckeye Ultra 200 Mile Road Race

-The Buckeye 200 is an approximately 203 mile road run along Ohio route 45 that goes from Walnut Beach at Lake Erie to Wellsville, OH and returns to the beach.
-The route passes mountain foothills, post‑steel industry cities, Amish country, and lakefront streets.
-Total climb is just under 6,000 feet, with long flat segments and roughly 70 miles of rolling hills.
-Runners have a six day time limit which requires an average of about 34 miles per day.
+The Buckeye 200 is an approximately 203 mile road run from Walnut Beach at Lake Erie to Wellsville, Ohio, run as an out and back.
+The course includes long flat segments and about 70 miles of rolling hills, with just under 6,000 feet of total climb.
+A six day time limit requires an average of about 34 miles per day.

 - 203 miles out and back from Walnut Beach to Wellsville